quicwg/quic-bit-grease/draft-thomson-quic-bit-grease.md

 The grease_quic_bit transport parameter (0xTBD) can be sent by both client and server.
-The transport parameter is sent with an empty value; an endpoint that understands the transport parameter MUST treat receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.
+The transport parameter is sent with an empty value; an endpoint that understands this transport parameter MUST treat receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.

-Advertising the grease_quic_bit transport parameter indicates that packets sent to this endpoint MAY include values other than 1 for the QUIC Bit.
+Advertising the grease_quic_bit transport parameter indicates that packets sent to this endpoint MAY set a value of 0 for the QUIC Bit.
 The QUIC Bit is defined as the second-to-most significant bit of the first byte of QUIC packets (that is, the value 0x40).

 ## Clearing the QUIC Bit

 Endpoints that receive the grease_quic_bit transport parameter from a peer MAY set the QUIC Bit to any value in packets they sent to that peer.
-Endpoints SHOULD set the QUIC Bit to an unpredictable value.
-This includes Initial and Handshake packets sent after receiving transport parameters.
+Endpoints SHOULD set the QUIC Bit to an unpredictable value unless another extension assigns specific meaning to the value of the bit.
+All packets sent after receiving and processing transport parameters are affected, including Retry, Initial, and Handshake packets.

-A client MAY also clear the QUIC Bit in Initial packets sent to establish a new connection.
+A client MAY also clear the QUIC Bit in Initial packets that are sent to establish a new connection.
 A client can only clear the QUIC Bit if the packet includes a token provided by the server in a NEW_TOKEN frame on a connection where the server also included the grease_quic_bit transport parameter.
 To allow for changes in server configuration, clients SHOULD set the QUIC Bit if the token was provided more than 7 days prior.

 ## Using the QUIC Bit

+The purpose of this extension is to allow for the use of the QUIC Bit by later extensions.

-Other extensions to QUIC that define semantics for the QUIC Bit can also be advertised in combination with the grease_quic_bit transport parameter.
-In order for a receipient to distinguish between a randomized value and a value carrying information, extensions that use the QUIC Bit need a signal of mutual support prior to acting on any semantic.
+Extensions to QUIC that define semantics for the QUIC Bit can be negotiated at the same time as the grease_quic_bit transport parameter.
+In this case, a recipient needs to be able to distinguish a randomized value from a value carrying information according to the extension.
+Extensions that use the QUIC Bit MUST negotiate their use prior to acting on any semantic.
+Endpoints MAY send a signal prior to this negotiation completing, but any value carried by the bit cannot be used until it is clear that the peer is using the extension.

 For example, an extension might define a transport parameter that is sent in addition to the grease_quic_bit transport parameter.
-Though the value of the QUIC Bit in packets received by a peer might carry a semantic specific to that extension, they might also be randomized according to the definition of the grease_quic_bit extension.
-Receiving the transport parameter for the extension confirms that a peer supports the semantic defined in the extension.
-Thus, to avoid acting on a randomized signal, the extension can require that endpoints set the QUIC Bit according to the rules of the extension, but defer acting on the information conveyed until the transport parameter for the extension is received.
+Though the value of the QUIC Bit in packets received by a peer might be set according to rules defined by the extension, they might also be randomized according to the definition of the grease_quic_bit extension.
+Receiving the transport parameter for the extension could be used to confirm that a peer supports the semantic defined in the extension.
+To avoid acting on a randomized signal, the extension can require that endpoints set the QUIC Bit according to the rules of the extension, but defer acting on the information conveyed until the transport parameter for the extension is received.

+Extensions that define semantics for the QUIC Bit can be negotiated without using the grease_quic_bit transport parameter.

 # Security Considerations